 The folding hammer feature (Figure 4) is an additional measure to protect against accidental discharge of your firearm.
-This fold-down position removes the possibility of the hammer coming in contact with the firing pin if the hammer is accidentally struck.
+This folded forward position reduces the possibility of the hammer coming in contact with the firing pin if the hammer is accidentally struck.